 BPA shall calculate the amounts of megawatt-hours priced at a Tier 1 Rate for each month of each Fiscal Year, beginning with FY 2029, as follows: (1) the annual average amount of Firm Requirements Power priced at Tier 1 Rates stated in section 1.1 of this exhibit multiplied by (2) the Monthly Shaping Factor for the corresponding month as specified in section 1.2.1.3 of this exhibit multiplied by (3) the number of hours in the Fiscal Year.

-Sub-Option 1: Include if customer chooses a flat Tier 1 block within each month, includes customers that choose Block with Shaping Capacity:
+Sub-Option 1: Include if customer chooses a Flat Tier 1 Monthly Block within each month, Flat Monthly Block with 10 Percent Shaping Capacity Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity, or Flat Monthly Block with Peak Net Requirement (PNR) Shaping Capacity with PLVS.

 1.2.2 Amounts Within Each Month